 So, what exactly are these digital surveillance trail cameras?
 Well, they are mobile digital cameras that can be place anywhere, and because they have detection capabilities, it can spot and register any moving object in the area.
 Whenever anyone moves, the camera activates, and a picture or video is created.
 During the day, these cameras use the ambient light in order to illuminate the object, and at night, they use two methods of illuminating: flash and infrared.

-These cameras also have their own battery supply, and they use C cell batteries or AA batteries; it all depends on the type of the camera.
+These cameras are perfect when traveling (see top travel cameras) also have their own battery supply, and they use C cell batteries or AA batteries; it all depends on the type of the camera.
 Also, you can get lithium rechargeable batteries for your camera, which will enable you to charge it whenever the need for that arises.
 Solar panel recharging kit is also an option.
 It should be said that the standard issue batteries ought to last about one month.
 Keep in mind that these cameras don’t make any noise, meaning that there will be no additional battery discharge, not will the sound drive the animals away.

 The quality of the image on these cameras varies, it can be from 4 megapixels all the way to 12 megapixels.
 The video that the camera takes has a resolution of 640×480, and is recorded in AVI format.
 The photographs taken during the day are in full color, while the ones taken at night are black and white if the infrared is being used.
 The time and date of the taking of the picture will be stamped on the image, allowing you to know exactly when the animal has passed through there.